 The battle of Las Vegas vs Palm Springs for retirement has been ongoing for years.
-It’s time to finally settle the debate.

 Palm Springs has traditionally been a top retirement location for many people in California due to its favorable climate and relaxed nature.
 However, Las Vegas has recently become a major challenger for many of its own reasons.
 So which is a better place to retire, Palm Springs or Las Vegas?